 1. Set the parameters of the bandwidth, the propagation channel, the correlation matrix and the SNR for the serving cell according to Tables 5.6.2.1.1_1.4-1 and 5.6.2.1.1_1.4-2.

-2. SS transmits PDSCH via PDCCH DCI format 1_1 for C_RNTI as per the measurement channel according to Table 5.6.2.1.1_1.4-1.
+2. SS transmits PDSCH via PDCCH DCI format 1_1 for C_RNTI with DL RMC according to the UE reported CQI, PMI and RI.
 The SS sends downlink MAC padding bits.
+SS schedules the UL transmission with an UL RMC for CP-OFDM QPSK with 5 RB allocated according to A.2.2.6 of TS 38.521-1 [21] to carry the PUSCH CSI feedback via PDCCH DCI format 0-1 with aperiodic CSI request triggered.
+No transport block is sent in parallel to the CSI feedback.

 3. Measure the average throughput on the serving cell for a duration sufficient to achieve statistical significance according to Annex G.1.5.
-Count the number of NACKs, ACKs and statDTXs on the UL during each subtest and decide pass or fail according to Table G.1.5-3 in Annex G Clause G.1.5.
+Calculate the fraction of the maximum throughput that has been measured.
+Decide pass or fail verdict according to the fraction of maximum throughput requirement defined in Table 5.6.2.1.1_1.4-2.